What does that really mean?

-We stand behind the origin of our raw materials and the methods through which our jewelry is made.
+We stand behind the origin of our raw materials and the way our jewelry is made.

 We write poetry because this is how one makes love to oneself.

 We’re here to interrupt, gently.
 To transform a destructive impact into a positive kick.
 The kind that changes the lives of those we work with.

 When we challenge the status quo and show that it’s possible to make jewelry in a different way, we believe more people will follow.

 The ethical jewelry brand, Gardens of the Sun, is an extension of our founder Meri’s mission to help indigenous women have more chances in life.
-We do this by giving them higher prices, offer less damaging ways to mine precious metals and gemstones, and reforest ex-mining sites.
+We do this by giving them higher prices, offer education about less damaging ways to mine precious metals and gemstones, and funding the reforestation of ex-mining sites.